pragya-mishra/pragya-mishra.github.io/about.md

 ---
 Hi there!

-Thank you for stumbling across my blog!
 I am Pragya.
-I am currently working as a Software Engineer based in Amsterdam.
 While I hate writing _about_ myself, I enjoy writing _about_ other things, which is  what the intention is.
 Here I take a little space and a bit of your time to share a few personal anecdotes you might relate to or find amusing.
 I also keep recording summaries or takeaways from a few of the excellent books I read.

-If you would like to share your feedback with me, please use the contact form below.
+If you would like to share your feedback with me, please do not hesitate.
 <html>
 <head>
 <style>